 Meanwhile, workers and military personnel continue to file out of Navy Yard.
 The US Senate Sergeant at Arms is also recommending that the Senate “shelter in place” for two hours.
 Law enforcement officials are expected to brief media again at 4 PM.

-.
+UPDATE, 3:40 PM: An FBI spokeswoman confirms to Washingtonian that a suspect has been identified as Aaron Alexis.
 The FBI is asking for the public’s assistance in seeking information about Alexis.

 With 12 confirmed dead, today’s massacre at Navy Yard is the largest single mass-casualty event to hit DC since January 13, 1982, when a Boeing 737 crashed into the 14th Street Bridge, killing 74 people on board and four more on the ground.